usman-bigdaddy/interview/README.md

 [https://interview-nine-pink.vercel.app/](https://interview-nine-pink.vercel.app/)

-> _Note: This project was intended to be deployed on Netlify, but due to persistent signup issues (see screenshot), it has been deployed on **Vercel**, which is officially supported by the creators of Next.js._
+> _Note: This project was intended to be deployed on Netlify, but due to persistent signup issues, it has been deployed on **Vercel**, which is officially supported by the creators of Next.js._

 ---